encalmo/scala-aws-lambda-runtime/README.md

 ## Main method

 Each lambda is compiled into a standalone application binary using GraalVM.
-The entrty point is a main method defined on the lamda's companion object, like
+The entry point is a main method defined on the lambda's companion object, e.g.

 ```scala
 object ExampleLambda {